 Virtually isolated, it was sufficiently close to an available workforce and transportation infrastructure; Oppenheimer loved northern New Mexico and it was ideal for Project Y (the code name.)
 You see a copy of the eviction letter from the War Dept that closed the school.

 A part of the WW II-era Manhattan Project stood on the former boys prep school which was built by Ashley Pond, a former Teddy Roosevelt Rough Rider, but who had died in 1932 It is hard to believe this was to solve the war.
+Many students were Boy Scouts but they all had to vacate the area in 1943.
+They were a hardy bunch.
 All photos in color taken by the author, Robert Valentine.
 "Creating a school" gives a small rundown on the boarding school.
-Students as scouts who had to vacate the area in 1943.
-They were a hardy bunch.

 I was able to take a tour with TCA to visit the Los Alamos Historical Museum, which is not a one-building affair, followed by the Bradbury Science Museum.
 During WW II, the “Secret City”, expanded greatly from its prior wilderness form.